Over 125 years of Scottish Freemasonry tradition in Brisbane

 Lodge Sir John Lavarack played a pivotal role in the formation of the original Grand Lodge of Queensland in 1904.
 During this time, Worshipful Brothers A. M. Hertzberg and E. Denny Day from the lodge held the positions of Pro Grand Master and Grand Treasurer, respectively.
 When the Grand Lodge of Queensland (Queensland Constitution) was established, the lodge was registered as No. 31 Q.C.

-Over the years, the lodge contributed significantly to the Masonic community.
-In 1922, it participated in the construction of the Masonic Memorial Temple in Brisbane, a project led by a Temple Committee that included M.W.
+The lodge participated in the construction of the Masonic Memorial Temple in Brisbane, a project led by a Temple Committee that included M.W.
 Bro.
 Abraham Hertzberg.
 In recognition of its contributions, the lodge was awarded Hall Stone Jewel No. 5 in 1926.

-The lodge continued to thrive, welcoming prominent members such as Sir Leslie Orme Wilson, Governor of Queensland, who joined in 1933 and later served as Grand Master of the U.G.L.Q.
+The lodge welcomed Sir Leslie Orme Wilson, Governor of Queensland, who joined in 1933 and later served as Grand Master of the U.G.L.Q.
 Another notable member was Sir Arthur Fadden, who served as Prime Minister of Australia and remained a dedicated member until his passing in 1973.

 Today, Lodge Sir John Lavarack continues to uphold its rich heritage, returning to its Scottish roots and preserving the original Scottish rituals.
 The lodge remains a vibrant part of the Masonic community, welcoming new members who wish to explore the timeless traditions of Freemasonry.

-If you are interested in joining Freemasonry, we warmly invite you to contact us through our Contact Page.
-We welcome new members and encourage you to reach out to start the conversation.
+If you are interested in joining Freemasonry and becoming part of our continuing legacy, we warmly invite you to contact us.
 Whether you're curious to learn more or eager to see if Freemasonry is the right path for you, we are here to guide you every step of the way.